To improve your experience Update your browser. Your browser is not supported.

 Wasatch Wildflower Festival

-Celebrate Alta’s wildflower season at its peak with a free, family-friendly day in Albion Basin.
-Explore the area with the Cottonwood Canyons Foundation, connect with local organizations and join a guided hike to learn about the native wildflowers that thrive in this unique alpine environment.
-Registration opens May 1, 2025.
+Celebrate Alta’s wildflower season at the annual Wasatch Wildflower Festival in Albion Basin.
+Enjoy a free, family-friendly day exploring the vibrant blooms, meet local organizations, and join a guided hike to learn about the native wildflowers that make this alpine area so special.
+Registration required >

 Sunday, July 20th | 9am–2pm